structureddynamics/OSF-Web-Services-PHP-API/StructuredDynamics/osf/php/api/README.md

   ?>
 ```

-The OSF PHP API does also support chaining of methods.
+The OSF Web Services PHP API does also support chaining of methods.
 Here is a chained version
 of the code above:

 ```php